 |[Afternoon sun on the Buzzard side, with great snow cover after a spell of northerly winds]|

 Snow and weather: Height is an obvious weakness regarding the Lecht's snow reliability.
 A top height of about 780 metres is often insufficient to escape rain and thaws, even in mid-season, and almost all runs return to base: so there needs to be snow at Day Lodge level for them to open, even if there's better cover high up.
 On the plus side, even a few solid centimetres can be enough to cover these smooth and grassy slopes, and the proximity to the Moray Firth helps the area benefit from convective snow showers during cold, northerly winds.
+Furthermore, a new Snowfactory (which produces artificial snow even at temperatures above freezing) for 2018/19 should help cover at least the nursery slopes.
 This is also the most sheltered location of any of the five Highland ski areas: there's a good chance that the Lecht will still have lifts running even if nearby CairnGorm is stormbound.